theacodes/kicanvas/docs/docs/development.md

 ## Contributing

 Contributions are welcome!
 However, since KiCanvas is in a super early stage please file an issue before you start working on something so we can coordinate.
-Also, please read our [Code of Conduct](CODE_OF_CONDUCT.md).
+Also, please read our [Code of Conduct].

 ## Technical overview